HIV prevention in the Paris Region

 Jean-Michel Molina presented at CROI 2026 the final results of the prospective cohort study Prevenir comparing the two modalities.

 Individuals at high risk for HIV infection (MSM and transgender individuals) individuals at high risk for HIV infection using PrEP.
 MSM could opt for either daily or on-demand PrEP with TDF/FTC and could switch.
-The main objective was to assess the overall HIV incidence in the study and incidence of viral hepatitis.
-From May 3rd 2017 to May 2nd 2024, 3 229 subjects were enrolled across 22 sites in the Paris region and 3 209 who used PrEP were analysed.
+The main objective was to assess the overall HIV incidence in the study.
+From May 3rd 2017 to May 2nd 2025, 3 209 subjects were enrolled across 22 sites in the Paris region, and medical monitoring and PrEP use trajectories were analysed.

 The results showed that HIV incidence (< 1/1000 person/years) was low despite increasing rates of condomless sex.
 Rate of study discontinuation was lower in participants who switched between PrEP regimens.